RubenDillon/cybele/Thinfinity-Workspace/workspace7/readme.md

 4. Open the browser and select the "Windows Server" icon.
 A new tab will be open with the RDP connection.

-Configure a Web Folder sharing
+Configure and test a Web Folder sharing
 =

 1. On the server create a folder in the root called "Prueba"